1299 β 1922 CE

 The Siege That Changed History

-The pre-dawn air hung heavy with smoke and anticipation.
-Sultan Mehmed II stood atop a hill overlooking Constantinople's mighty walls, his dark eyes fixed on th...
+The pre-dawn air hung heavy with smoke.
+Sultan Mehmed II stood atop a hill overlooking Constantinople's walls, his dark eyes fixed on the greatest prize in Chri...

 April 6, 1453.
-The first rays of sunlight pierce through the morning mist, illuminating the massive walls of Constantinople.
-The ancient city's defenders gather...
+The first rays of sunlight cut through the morning mist and fall across the massive walls of Constantinople.
+Along the battlements, the city's de...

 The Lion's Last Roar